 Once your blank workflow opens up, you can start in the Workflow Setup modal by giving it a name and adding your tasks.

-You can also set a default run name which can include variables from within your workflow.
-Click on the “Settings Cog” in the focus bar and set a default run name as shown below.
+You can also set a default run name which can include variables from within your workflow, as shown below.

-You can add an optional description for your workflow.
-This can be used to share an outline of what this particular workflow is used for.
+Add a description of your workflow is optional but it can be used to share an outline of what this particular workflow is used for.
 Start typing in the “Description” box as shown below.

 Tasks are the actionable steps that are involved in implementing your workflow.